slviajero/tinybasic/MANUAL.md

 See examples/13wire/master* for more info on master mode.
 This is a port of the example programs of the Arduino library from C++ to BASIC.
 It shows how easy it is to use Wire from BASIC.

-Slave mode is open with OPEN in write mode, i.e. with 1 as a thrid parameter.
+Slave mode is open with OPEN in write mode, i.e. with 1 as a third parameter.
 Example:

 OPEN &7, 8, 1